IABTechLab/uid2docs/api/v1/sdks/client-side-identity-v1.md

 # Client-Side Identity JavaScript SDK

 Use this SDK to facilitate the process of establishing client identity and retrieving advertising tokens.
 The following sections describe the [SDK workflow](#workflow-overview), provide the SDK [API reference](#api-reference), and explain the [UID2 cookie format](#uid2-cookie-format).
-For standard web integration scenarios, see [Publisher Integration Guide (Standard)](../guides/publisher-client-side.md).
+For intended web integration scenarios, see [Publisher Integration Guide (Standard)](../guides/publisher-client-side.md).

 ## Implement the SDK Script